-As a manager of publicly owned land, Metro is committed to making decisions only after gathering input from a broad array of interested citizens.
+As the managing agency of the wildlife area, Metro is committed to making decisions only after gathering input from a broad array of interested citizens.
 To do this effectively, this project began by building a strategic plan for gathering citizen views.
-This provided guidance throughout the process and an opportunity to measure our success.
+This provided guidance throughout the process and an opportunity to measure success.
 Below is a summary of the process used.
 A more complete description is in the appendix section of this document.